 (JAPAN'S WAR against CHINA and the SOVIET UNION – continued)

-In August, 1937, tensions were building in and around Shanghai.
-Japan's military was concerned about Japanese civilians living there, and 2,500 Japanese in the Shanghai area were facing a Chinese army of 120,000 who were stationed just outside the Shanghai area.
-Anticipating trouble, the Japanese were withdrawing their nationals from Hankow and elsewhere along the Yangtze River.
+Japan's military in August 1937 was concerned about Japanese civilians living in Shanghai.
+There a Japanese force of around 2,500 was facing a Chinese army of 120,000 who were stationed just outside the Shanghai area.
+Anticipating trouble, the Japanese meanwhile were withdrawing their nationals from Hankow and elsewhere along the Yangtze River.

 On the night of August 12, Chiang Kai-shek ordered a general offensive against the Japanese.
 At dawn on the 14th, the Chinese 87th division, with a nascent airforce, attacked the Japanese military positions around Shanghai, and they attacked Japanese textile mills in the area.
 They tried to sink the Japanese flagship anchored in front of the International Settlement, but they only damaged the ship.
 That same day, Japanese planes raided the Chinese airfield at Hangchow.
 And the air war continued to the 15th, when Japan sent its airplanes against Nanjing and the Chinese section of Shanghai.